lbryio/lbry.com/content/faq/coppa.md

 ---
-title: How Does LBRY Handle COPPA and Child-Directed Content?
+title: How does LBRY handle COPPA and child-directed content?
 category: other
 ---
 Some video publishing platforms, like YouTube, require you to explicitly designate your content as for children, with the threat of fines and/or legal sanction if you do so improperly.
 This article covers how LBRY covers these things.